How Britain’s Conservatives will chose their next leader

 WEEK OF JULY 22:

 The winner is announced.
-The new party leader will also become Britain’s prime minister.
+The new party leader will also become U.K. prime minister.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.